Our Team

 Keisha Farmer-Smith, PhD, Senior Partner Advocate

+Keisha has partnered with organizations dedicated to supporting safe, healthy spaces for youth for 18 years.
 In addition to consulting on culturally responsive evaluation and other projects for BECOME since 2016, she has extensive youth development experience.
 Her work experience includes supervising program outcomes and impact at Boys and Girls Clubs of Chicago, serving as Director of Programs at Family Focus Inc., managing gender-specific after school programs at Alternatives, Inc., and coordinating educational and vocational services for Illinois Department of Child and Family Services youth at UCAN.

 Keisha has won awards for her Outstanding Service to Children including as a 2018 University of Illinois 2018 Civic Engagement, Community Service, and Community Organizing (CECSCO) honoree.
 She has graduate degrees in Counseling and Urban Planning, and a PhD in Public Policy Analysis from the University of Illinois.

-Dara Lewis, PhD, Community Advocate and Co-Creator
+Dara Lewis, PhD, Senior Partner Advocate

 Dara is guided by the principle of using research and evaluation as tools for building capacity within communities and increasing knowledge by drawing on cultural strengths.